 EnLink Midstream (ENLC) Stock Sinks As Market Gains: What You Should Know

 EnLink Midstream will be looking to display strength as it nears its next earnings release.
-Meanwhile, our latest consensus estimate is calling for revenue of $1.87 billion, up 4.39% from the prior-year quarter.
+Our most recent consensus estimate is calling for quarterly revenue of $1.87 billion, up 4.39% from the year-ago period.

-ENLC's full-year Zacks Consensus Estimates are calling for earnings of $0.41 per share and revenue of $8.75 billion.
-These results would represent year-over-year changes of +720% and +30.95%, respectively.
+For the full year, our Zacks Consensus Estimates are projecting earnings of $0.41 per share and revenue of $8.75 billion, which would represent changes of +720% and +30.95%, respectively, from the prior year.

 Investors might also notice recent changes to analyst estimates for EnLink Midstream.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Recent revisions tend to reflect the latest near-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 10.07% higher.
-EnLink Midstream currently has a Zacks Rank of #1 (Strong Buy).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 10.07% higher within the past month.
+EnLink Midstream is currently sporting a Zacks Rank of #1 (Strong Buy).

-In terms of valuation, EnLink Midstream is currently trading at a Forward P/E ratio of 25.12.
-Its industry sports an average Forward P/E of 5.97, so we one might conclude that EnLink Midstream is trading at a premium comparatively.
+Looking at its valuation, EnLink Midstream is holding a Forward P/E ratio of 25.34.
+This represents a premium compared to its industry's average Forward P/E of 5.7.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report